Teaching English in Indonesia

 The average monthly salary is 13,000,000 IDR, which is less than $1000 USD per month.
-Comparing to other countries in Asia like Japan, China, and South Korea, English teacher salaries are significantly lower in Indonesia.
+Compared to teaching English in Japan, China, and South Korea, English teacher salaries are significantly lower in Indonesia.

 But living expenses are extremely low in Indonesia.
 Some English teachers can save over 50% of their paycheck.
 At the end of your contract, you should be able to find enough money to help pay off student loans or put some away for savings.

 It’s common for schools in Indonesia to chip in for your accommodation, health coverage, and round trip airfare.
 Another advantage of teaching English in Indonesia is that it has a lot of public holidays throughout the year.

 More foreigners are considering teaching English in Indonesia as their career path.
 Teaching English can be a challenging opportunity at first but once you get your bearings, you’ll see just how rewarding this job can be.
 Schools encourage applicants to obtain TEFL certification to help prepare them as English teachers in the classroom.
 Look for TEFL providers that help set teachers with partner schools.

 Teaching English as a Foreign Language (TEFL) is a great way to combine your love of languages with an opportunity for paid travel and once-in-a-lifetime experiences.
 Whether you have previous teaching experience or not, there are plenty of teaching jobs out there for English speakers who are willing to relocate.

 The average salary is 13,000,000 IDR (1,000 USD) per month with a very high rate of savings.